morganbarber/psti.io/DEPLOYMENT.md

 ### Using Custom Ports

-To use custom ports, simply set the environment variables in your `.env` file:
+To use custom ports, simply set the environment variables in your `.env.local` file:

 ```env
 # Example: Run all services on different ports